facontidavide/Behavior-Tree/docs/tutorial_B_node_parameters.md

 ```

-## Example: an action with the parameter "message"
+## Example: an Action requiring the parameter "message"

-In the following example you can see a simple sunchronous ActionNodeBase.

-The parameter with the __key__ "message" is passed as a NodeParameter.
-Its __value__ is
-printed on console, without any conversion.
+`SaySomething` is a simple synchronous ActionNodeBase which will print the
+string passed in the NodeParameter called "message".

 Please note: